 By Tracy Sweely

 First, here is a little background about our farm.
 While we have a ¼ acre plot, our cultivatable space is only about 4800 sq ft.
 Our climate is generally dry, with summers being very hot and with a relatively short growing season from April through September.
 During the summer season, we provide produce to about 28 CSA members with some produce to spare for sale at our roadside farm stand.
 We have a high tunnel covering 595 sq ft of cultivatable space in which we conduct winter cultivation for an 8-member winter CSA.
 We use non-certified organic, bio-intensive methods where we do a lot of soil-nutrient building, intensive succession planting and intercropping.
+We use the tools in our GYO CSA Tool Suite for all our planning.
 We have a couple of 6’ by 8’ greenhouses in which we raise our bedding plants.
 Our soil has high clay content so we must use the roto-tiller, but we generally use it only once a year because of all the intercropping that we do.
 We have a sprinkler system for germination of direct seeded crops and a drip irrigation system on a timer.
 Everything else from seeding to transplanting to harvesting to box preparation is done by hand.

 In our 5 years of operation annual labor averages 1632 person-hours for the 7-month main season, from March through September, and 128 person-hours for our 3-month winter season from October through December.
 Despite the changing nature of the tasks throughout the season, this averages about 233 person-hours per month during the main season and 43 person-hours per month during the winter.